“Child abuse is preventable.

 (friends, neighbors, family members, schools, law enforcement, the

-courts…) is working together to see that every child is safe.
+courts…) must work together to see that every child is safe.

 - Observe the children where you live.
 When